Lolita Will No Longer Be On Display At The Miami Seaquarium

 Lolita, whose real name is Toki, is believed to be 56 years old, making her the oldest killer whale living in captivity.

 She was caught on August 8, 1970, in Penn Cove, Puget Sound in Seattle, Washington when she was about 4 years old.
 She was later sold to the Miami Seaquarium.
-When she first arrived, she lived alongside another orca named Hugo for about 10 years, but he died in 1980.MORE NEWS: Former Hialeah Police Officer Jesus Menocal Free On Bond After Pleading Guilty In Sexual Assault Case
+When she first arrived, she lived alongside another orca named Hugo for about 10 years, but he died in 1980.MORE NEWS: Ukrainians, Supporters Gather At Bayfront Park, As Russians Continue Attack On European Nation

 For years, animal rights groups have wanted Lolita moved to “a protected cove sea pen,” where she can be transitioned to the ocean.